5 Affordable and Easy DIY Bathroom Improvements

 These days, it's hard to find a hotel room without one of these ingeniously simple devices.
 Designed to keep the shower curtain away from your upper body and prevent what I call "curtain cling", this double-curved shower rod has yet to find its way into many home bathrooms.
 Well, if you haven't yet gone curved, may I suggest that the time has come to make your shower bigger?
 Installation is surprisingly simple, even if you have to deal with a tile surface as I did.
 If you enjoy your showers, this is one improvement you'll appreciate on a daily basis.

 5. These Slide-Out Baskets Practically Double the Space in Your Bathroom Vanity

-I've always found slide-out baskets, bins and trays very useful in the base cabinet beneath the kitchen sink, which, by the way, almost never come with shelves of any kind because of the sink and drain protruding down from above.
+I've always found slide-out baskets, bins, and trays very useful in the base cabinet beneath the kitchen sink, which, by the way, almost never comes with shelves of any kind because of the sink and drain protruding down from above.
 The same, of course, is true for the bathroom vanity.
 These modular, pull-out wire baskets can be stacked and positioned to work around the plumbing and, perhaps even more importantly, give you easy access to things in the rear which would be nearly impossible to get your hands on otherwise.

 A step-by-step video demonstration showing removal and replacement of a central air conditioning system.
 Includes advantages of new, state-of the-art AC systems.